Cumulant GAN: A Variational Formula for Renyi Divergence

-Similarly to the Donsker-Varahdan variational formula for the Kullback-Leibler divergence that can be obtained from the convex duality formula, we prove a variational formula for the R{\'e}nyi divergence using the variational representation of exponential integrals also known as risk-sensitive functionals/observables.
+Similarly to the Donsker-Varahdan variational formula for the Kullback-Leibler divergence that can be obtained from the convex duality formula, we prove a variational formula for the Renyi divergence using the variational representation of exponential integrals also known as risk-sensitive functionals/observables.